 The school has a clear and detailed Safeguarding (Child Protection Policy).
-Currently at school we have six staff members trained as Designated Safeguarding Leads, all of whom are on the Senior Leadership Team.
+Key members of the Senior Leadership Team, as well as the Pastoral Manager, are trained as Designated Safeguarding Leads, to ensure adequate coverage at all times.
 We also have a Safeguarding Governor.
 Click here for the list on our website.

-At Brackenfield SEND School, we all work together to ensure that rigorous and robust systems are in place within the school to ensure the safety of all our children.
-At Brackenfield we always act in the interest of the child.
+At Brackenfield SEND School, we all work together to ensure that rigorous and robust systems are in place within the school to ensure the safety of all our children and that we always act in the interest of the child.

 We meet the needs of our children through a variety of ways.
+These are detailed in appendix 4